elle/discuss/README.md

 If no recipients are entered, the message will be saved as draft.
-Messages by default are saved as draft until they are delivered
+Messages by default are saved as draft until they are delivered (#send!).

 ## Setup